 Impulse heat-sealing technology is able to accommodate a broader selection of materials.
 But you’ve got to know the properties for each material and how those properties behave.
 Hoser explained, “If you seal a poly bag, you’ll likely experience constant heat fails.
 A cooling cycle is required in the process.
 The material must heat to its melting point.
 The sterile seal does not form until the molten portion solidifies.
 If the equipment opens prior to reaching the proper cooled temperature, the pouch or bag seal will shrivel.
 Not only is the seal unsuitable, it is visible.
 Packworld sealers incorporate a cooling cycle to mitigate operator risks such as handling the packaging before the seal is completely cooled.

-Can’t get enough about heat sealing?
+Can’t get enough details about using a heat sealer for medical packaging?
 You might also like Packworld’s 9 Steps to Heatsealing Perfection.

 Visit the Packworld team at the Pack Expo, Booth LS-6009, September 23-25, Las Vegas, NV